nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ##### Finding a build

-This features allows users to find builds that contain a search term.
+This feature allows users to find builds that contain the search term.

 When the user first inputs a command for the finding of a build, the `Parser` class will parse the command and call the method `mainParseFind()` in the Parser Class.